mjbradvica/MediatorBuddy/README.md

 }
 ```

-Please note, that this method would require extra unit-testing for the in-valid logical branch.
+Please note, that this method would require extra unit-testing for the invalid logical branch.

 ## API Controllers